-- a) The sewage treatment system must be operated and maintained such that the operational and maintenance works and activities must not at any time increase the frequency at which the effluent flow rate exceeds the design capacity of the primary disinfection process. - b) For the purposes of determining compliance with (a), the licensee must compare the number of times the design capacity of the primary disinfection process is exceeded per 10 years as predicted by the hydraulic sewer system model for 2001 to the number of times the design capacity of the primary disinfection process is exceeded per 10 years as predicted by the hydraulic sewer system model for the reporting period.
-This comparison must use the 10 year rainfall time series data in each model. - c) An exceedance of the design capacity of the primary disinfection process occurs when the effluent flow rate of sewage from the sewage treatment plant equals or exceeds 1,350 L/s.
+- a) The sewage treatment system must be operated and maintained such that the operational and maintenance works and activities must not at any time increase the frequency at which the effluent flow rate exceeds the design capacity of the primary disinfection process. - b) For the purposes of determining compliance with (a), the licensee must compare the number of times the design capacity of the primary disinfection process is exceeded per 10 years as predicted by the hydraulic sewer system model for 1994 to the number of times the design capacity of the primary disinfection process is exceeded per 10 years as predicted by the hydraulic sewer system model for the reporting period.
+This comparison must use the 10 year rainfall time series data in each model. - c) An exceedance of the design capacity of the primary disinfection process occurs when the effluent flow rate of sewage from the sewage treatment plant equals or exceeds 300L/s. - d) When the primary disinfection process is bypassed or otherwise fails, total residual chlorine discharges are permitted at points 1 and 2 until the primary disinfection process is restored. - e) The licensee must take all actions necessary to restore the operation of the primary disinfection process as soon as the licensee or one of the licensee's employees or agents becomes aware that the primary disinfection process is being bypassed or has failed.